How to look for records of... Funds in court

 2. What are funds in court?

-The law courts (particularly Chancery) look after money and property awarded through the courts to people who cannot be found, or are unable to look after it themselves, such as children, or to people with disabilities that mean they cannot make decisions for themselves.
+The law courts (particularly the Chancery Division of the High Court) look after money and property awarded through the courts to people who cannot be found, or are unable to look after it themselves, such as children, or to people with disabilities that mean they cannot make decisions for themselves.
 This money is known as funds in court and is administered by the Court Funds Office.

 The main types of funds in court include: